AquibaB/Analysis-investment-portfolio/README.md

 ## Lessons Learned

+1- Automated rate-of-return calculations for various assets and portfolios.

+2- Quantified risk by using standard deviations and Sharpe ratios.

+3- Compared the performance of portfolios across distinct risk metrics.

-1- Analyzed the returns of the portfolios over the timeframe.
+4- Analyzed the diversification of portfolios by using the variance, the covariance, the beta, and rolling metrics.

-2- Performed volatility calculations and determined portfolios' risk-adjusted profiles.

-3- Calculated portfolios' betas and selected the fund that optimizes for diversification.

 ## Contributors